reactjs/react.dev/content/docs/reference-react-component.md

 ### The Component Lifecycle

 Each component has several "lifecycle methods" that you can override to run code at particular times in the process.

-Methods prefixed with **`will`** are called right before something happens, and methods prefixed with **`did`** are called right after something happens.
+**You can use [interactive lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) as a cheat sheet.**

 #### Mounting